paragoner1/crisis-companion/PRESENTATION_backup.md

 "Watch this - the audio hash is being stored on Solana blockchain for security and audit purposes.
 This ensures the emergency data is tamper-proof."

 ### **Multi-Device Demo (15 seconds) - Leave Them Wanting More**
-"If there are other Solana SOS devices nearby, they automatically coordinate - one dials 911, another records audio, another displays silent instructions."
+"If there are other Crisis Companion devices nearby, they automatically coordinate - one dials 911, another records audio, another displays silent instructions."

 ---